LabBench-Society/LabBench.Documentation/content/en/docs/experiments/procedures/algometry/_index.md

 ## Conditioning of procedures

+Conditioned pain modulation is a psychophysical mechanism in which a conditioning stimulus reduces the pain evoked by a second stimulus.
+It’s often summarised as “pain inhibits pain.”
+In LabBench procedures, the conditioning stimulus can be directly controlled by a LabBench device or provided externally.
+Stimulus Response and Stimulus Rating procedures use external conditioning stimuli, in which the subject experiences an external stimulus, such as cold water.
+In contrast, Conditioned Pain Modulation and Conditioned Pain Modulation Rating procedures use computer-controlled stimuli managed directly by the LabBench device.
+The outcome measure for these procedures is the change in psychophysical ratings and thresholds (PDT and PTT) induced by the conditioning stimulus relative to the unconditioned ratings and thresholds.

+When the conditioning stimulus is external, the procedure is to present it to the participant while simultaneously starting the test.
+A common procedure is to apply the conditioning stimulus before the start of the stimulation pressure.
+For this purpose, all of these procedures have a `conditioning-time` attribute that delays the start of stimulation pressure.
+For computer-controlled conditioning stimuli, there is also a `delta-conditional-pressure` attribute that gradually increases the conditioning stimulus rather than applying it instantaneously.
+This is to avoid startling the participant by applying a sudden, highly painful stimulus.

+The effect of these two attributes is illustrated in Figure X.

 ![](/images/Experitments_Procedures_Algometry/Slide11.PNG)

+*Figure X: Illustration of how the `conditioning-time` and `delta-conditional-pressure` controls the application of conditioning stimuli.*

 ## Attributes of scaling procedures

 ### Definition of anchor points

+For scaling procedures, participants rate the pressure stimuli on a visual analogue scale.
+To perform this rating, the scale's anchor points need to be defined for participants.
+For cuff pressure algometry, visual analogue scales have been used with either two or three anchor points, and the definition is determined by the `stop-mode` attribute in the scaling procedures.

-This attribute determines whether the VAS scale has two (2) or three anchor points (3):
+The `stop-mode` attribute determines whether the VAS scale has two (2) or three anchor points (3):

-- When set to `stop-on-maximal-rating` the VAS scale has two anchor points (pain detection threshold (PDT), pain tolerance threshold (PTT)).
+* When set to `stop-on-maximal-rating`, the VAS scale has two anchor points (pain detection threshold (PDT), pain tolerance threshold (PTT)).
-- When set to `stop-when-button-pressed` the VAS scale has three anchor points (pain detection threshold (PDT), pain tolerance limit (PTL), pain tolerance threshold (PTT)).
+* When set to `stop-when-button-pressed`, the VAS scale has three anchor points (pain detection threshold (PDT), pain tolerance limit (PTL), pain tolerance threshold (PTT)).

-The effect of the `stop-mode` on determination of the PDT, PTT, and PTL thresholds is shown in Figure 2.
+The effect of the `stop-mode` on the determination of the PDT, PTT, and PTL thresholds is shown in Figure 2.

 ![](/images/Experitments_Procedures_Algometry/Slide12.PNG)